jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 sym.toString();		// "Symbol(some optional description)"
 ```

 Similar to how primitive string values are not instances of `String`, symbols are also not instances of `Symbol`.
-If for some reason you want to construct a boxed wrapper object form of a symbol value, you can do the following:
+If, for some reason, you want to construct a boxed wrapper object form of a symbol value, you can do the following:

 ```js
 sym instanceof Symbol;		// false